 About Our Journal:

-For 40 years, The Skin Cancer Foundation has been educating the public and medical community on the relationship between the sun’s damaging ultraviolet (UV) rays and skin cancer.
-For 38 of those years, our annual Journal has been sharing advice from top experts on the importance of prevention, early detection and prompt treatment, as well as personal stories from those who have experienced skin cancer.
+For more than 40 years, The Skin Cancer Foundation has been fighting the world’s most common cancer with medically reviewed content and programs that are trusted by millions.
+We empower people to take a proactive approach to daily sun protection and the early detection and treatment of skin cancer.
+For 39 of those years, our annual Journal has been sharing advice from top experts as well as personal stories from those who have experienced skin cancer.

 Similar to an annual report, the magazine also highlights the Foundation’s programs and events, as well as our members and donors who support our efforts to fight the world’s most common cancer.

 - Face Facts Basal cell carcinoma (BCC) is the most common skin cancer and is often easy to treat and cure.
 But BCC on your face can be a big deal, as actress and producer Alison Sweeney learned when she was diagnosed.
 By Leslie Laurence